willh89/Natours-Project/README.md

 ### Installation

 Once Node.Js is installed, you can see all necessary scripts in the package.json file.
-Before running anything you will need to install a live server extention.
+Before running anything you will need to install a live server extension.

 Open the terminial in your code editor and run:
 - npm install live-server --save-dev -w